Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 | The Profile | Polina Marinova | People/Business | $10/mo | Weekly |

-Quick answer: If you can only pick three, start with Letters from an American for daily context on current events ($5/mo), Lenny's Newsletter for product and business strategy ($15/mo), and The Honest Broker for arts and culture ($6/mo).
-Together, that's $26/month for high-quality coverage across the topics most paid Substack readers care about.
+Quick answer for first-time paid subscribers: If you can only pick three, start with Letters from an American for daily context on current events ($5/mo), Lenny's Newsletter for product and business strategy ($15/mo), and The Honest Broker for arts and culture ($6/mo).
+That's $26/month for high-quality coverage across the three topics most paid Substack readers care about.
+Add a fourth only once you're reliably finishing what you have.

 - 8.4 million people now pay for Substack subscriptions in Q1 2026, up 68% from 5 million in March 2025 (Backlinko)